spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 ### Input validation

 The deployment launcher validates your deployment configurations as you edit them in the Unity Editor.
-If any field fails validation, errors similar to those highlighted below are shown and the **Launch deployment** button is disabled.
+If any field fails validation, errors similar to those highlighted below are shown and the **Launch deployment** button is disabled until you resolve all the errors.

 #### Assembly name